mongodb/specifications/source/auth/auth.rst

 - ``refreshToken``: An optional refresh token that can be used to fetch new access tokens.

-The signature of the callback is up to the driver's discretion.
+The signature and naming of the callback API is up to the driver's discretion.
 Drivers MAY use a single callback API for both callback types or separate callback APIs for each callback type.
 Drivers MUST ensure that additional optional input parameters and return values can be added to the callback signature in the future without breaking backward compatibility.

 An example human callback API might look like: